gegis/taboo.cms/README.md

 Application files can be found in `./app`.

 ```
-assets    - images, fonts, js and css.
-db        - db adapters.
 locales   - application internationalization translations.
-modules   - application uses modular system, so each module can contain
+modules   - application uses modular system, so each module may contain
-            server side and client side needed files.
+            server side and client side files.
 policies  - policies are called before the route action, you can specify
             policies at module route level, inside module.config.js,
             or you can set policies at global level within
             ./config/server.js: globalPolicies.
-templates - are used for web layouts, error and email templates.
+themes    - are used for for web page templates, client side and server
+            side rendered, also other templates, like email, or gallery.
 ```

 #### Module structure

-Modules files can be found in `./app/modules`.
+Modules files can be found in `./app/modules/yourModule`.
 Each module is bootstrapped automatically, as long as it follows the structure below:

 ```
-client           - it contains client related JS assets, by default
-                   they bootsrap React application.

 commands         - it contains custom cli commands
 controllers      - server side controllers, keep them small only to
                    bind to route actions, and implement all the logic
                    inside services.
 helpers          - helpers can be used for generic helper functions
                    that can be accessed from anywhere.
-models           - model file in this case is model schema description
+models           - model files with the model schema description
-                   with other options, it creates actual model when it
-                   bootstraps and starts the server.
+                   and other options
 services         - this is where all your server side application logic
                    should be implemented.
+ui               - it contains UI related scripts and styles assets,
+                   by default it bootsraps React application.
+views            - server side ejs views
 module.config.js - server side application configuration.
 ```

-#### Module Client structure
+#### Module UI structure

-Module client files can be found in `./app/modules/cient`.
+Module UI files can be found in `./app/modules/yourModule/ui`.

 ```
 components      - All of your React components, admin related components
-                  are in 'admin' folder,
+                  are in 'admin' folder
+helpers         - Shared helper scripts
 stores          - React application stores, it uses Mobx for
                   state management.
+styles          - module styles, it may include client and admin side
 admin.config.js - Client side admin configuration for stores, routes
                   and components
 app.config.js   - Client side configuration for stores, routes and